 Men’s Singles

-The current champion in the men’s singles tournament in Tokyo is Taylor Fritz who beat Frances Tiafoe 7-6, 7-6 in the singles final of the 2022 tournament.
+The current champion in the men’s singles tournament in Tokyo is Ben Shelton who defeated Aslan Karatsev 7–5, 6–1 in the 2023 singles final – see highlights from the match below.

-The below list of singles winners and runner-ups goes back to 2016, with the full list being available on the ATP Tour website.
+The below list of singles winners and runners-up goes back to 2016, with the full list of past winners being available on the ATP Tour website.

 Year | Winner | Runner Up | Score |